As mammals and amphibians are both animals and part of the kingdom Animalia, they have similarities. There are also many differences between the two.

 By comparison, insects, mollusks, and arthropods are invertebrates because there is no backbone.
 While this might come as a surprise when you see something like a newt swimming around in a pond, they have spines with tiny vertebrae, just like us.

-Amphibians are semi-aquatic and can survive for short periods on land out of the water.
+Amphibians are semi-aquatic and can survive on land out of the water for short periods.
 They do so by breathing air into their lungs as a mammal does.

-Amphibians can also take in oxygen and water through their skin because it is much more porous.
+Amphibians can also absorb oxygen and water through their skin because it is much more porous.
 If amphibians were to stay out of the water for too long, they would suffer from dehydration.

 Many amphibians hibernate to survive the cold winter.
-This is something that you also see with some mammals that live in colder climates and is a common survival strategy.
+This is something you also see with some mammals living in colder climates and is a common survival strategy.
 There are, however, some differences in the details.

-Not all mammals shut down in a deep torpor in the same way as amphibians.
+Not all mammals shut down in a profound lethargy the same way as amphibians.
 Some mammals will periodically wake.
-Mammals will also build up fat reserves and larders to help them through the winter.
+Mammals will also build fat reserves and larders to help them through the winter.

 The metabolism of frogs, toads, and newts can shut down significantly during this time.
 They need to be sure that they are in the right conditions.
-Terrestrial frogs should be safe in burrows, but aquatic frogs need to contact oxygen-rich water as they hibernate in the mud.
+Terrestrial frogs should be safe in caves, but aquatic frogs must contact oxygen-rich water as they hibernate in the mud.

 From there, there are a lot more differences between mammals and amphibians.
-Some are quite drastic, and others a little more subtle.
+Some are pretty drastic, and others are a little more subtle.